Burmese Days: Reactions

 Will you allow me to tell you how very much indeed I admire your novel Burmese Days: it seems to me an absolutely admirable statement of fact told as vividly and with as little bitterness as possible.

 It was as a result of these responses that Orwell renewed his friendship with Connolly, which was to give him useful literary connections, a positive evaluation in Enemies of Promise and an outlet on Horizon.
 He also became a close friend of Gorer.

+Twelve years after its publication, Edmund Wilson mentioned the book favourably in a review of Animal Farm in The New Yorker: "There is a novel of [Orwell's] called "Burmese Days," a title deceptively suggestive of reminiscences by a retired official, which is certainly one of the few first-hand and really excellent pieces of fiction that have been written about India since Kipling....
+This book ... attracted, so far as I remember, no attention whatever when it came out over here, but it ought certainly to be republished...."

 In 2013, the Burmese Ministry of Information named the new translation (by Maung Myint Kywe) of Burmese Days the winner of the 2012 Burma National Literature Award's "informative literature" (translation) category.
 The National Literary Awards are the highest literary awards in Burma.